AlejoAmaris03/porfolio-alejo-amaris/README.md

 ## 🔮 Future Improvements
 Planned enhancements to take this portfolio to the next level:
 - 🏗 Refined Structure – Optimizing component organization for scalability and maintainability
-- 📄 New Sections – Expanding with experience and a contact me
+- 📄 New Sections – Expanding with experience and contact me
 - 🌙 Light Mode Support – Optional theme switch for better user accessibility
-- 🌍 **Multi-Language Support** – Adding language selection (e.g., English & Spanish) for a wider audience
+- 🌍 Multi-Language Support – Adding language selection (e.g., English & Spanish) for a wider audience

 ---